s9e/RegexpBuilder/README.md

 ### Raw input with raw output

 Note that the output is shown here MIME-encoded as it is not possible to display raw bytes in UTF-8.
+Raw output is most suitable when the result is saved in binary form, e.g. in a data cache.

 ```php
 $builder = new s9e\RegexpBuilder\Builder([